-Right click the NordVPN system tray icon and you'll see a list of your recent connections, making it simple to access them again.
-That could be a real convenience, although it's unfortunate that these aren't also available in the full interface.
-If a user doesn't think to right click NordVPN's icon, they'll never realize the recent connections are available at all.
+Right click the NordVPN system tray icon and you'll see a list of your recent connections, making it easy to access them again.
+That's a real convenience which could mean you rarely need to open the full app.

 NordVPN's kill switch (a system to avoid data leaks if the VPN connection drops) also offers more control than most.
 An internet kill switch blocks all access to the internet unless you're connected to the VPN, while a separate app kill switch closes particular apps if the VPN drops (your torrent app, for instance).

 We tried various ways of forcibly closing the VPN, but in all cases the client correctly blocked our internet traffic and warned us of the problem.
 The only small omission is that the client doesn't have an 'auto-reconnect' option, leaving users to restore their connections manually.

 Protocol support is limited, at least with the Windows client.
 You can toggle between OpenVPN TCP and UDP only, and even that is hidden away in an Advanced Settings panel.

 By way of compensation, NordVPN provides the option to set your preferred DNS for all VPN connections.
 Most users should probably leave this alone, but if you know what you're doing, switching DNS could improve browsing performance, help block access to malicious websites, or impart other benefits.
 Even better, you can add multiple DNS servers and switch between them as and when required.